Mount Rushmore

 Staying in the Area

-Rapid City, 38km northeast, is the practical base.
-The Hotel Alex Johnson (downtown Rapid City, dates from 1928, doubles from around $160/night) is the most distinctive option.
-Budget travellers: Travelodge Rapid City and similar properties cluster on the main commercial strip at $70-100/night.
+Rapid City, 38km northeast, is the practical base for the Black Hills.
+The Hotel Alex Johnson, downtown Rapid City, dates from 1928 and is the most distinctive accommodation in the area, with doubles from around $160/night.
+Budget options cluster on the main commercial strip at $70-100/night.

-Keystone immediately below the monument has numerous hotels and motels at standard Black Hills rates ($100-200/night in summer).
-Staying in Keystone lets you arrive at the memorial before the day-trippers from Rapid City.
+Keystone, immediately below the monument, has numerous hotels and motels at standard Black Hills rates ($100-200/night in summer).
+Staying in Keystone means you can walk to the memorial gates before the day-trippers from Rapid City arrive.

 Getting There